-and public benefit, CRA would recognize that the program is charitable.37 CRA adopts a number of indicators in determining when a charitable program involving a fee is not a business, namely: (a) the fee structure is designed to defray the costs of the program rather than to generate a profit; (b) the program does not offer services comparable to those otherwise available in the marketplace; and (c) the fees are set according to a charitable objective as opposed to a market objective (e.g. the fees are designed to relieve poverty by being set in accordance with the users' means, or to promote broad public participation in an educational program, such as waiving admission charges to an art exhibit).
+activity.35 As long as a program manifests two essential characteristics, namely altruism and public benefit, CRA would recognize that the program is charitable.36 CRA adopts a number of indicators in determining when a charitable program involving a fee is not a business, namely: (a) the fee structure is designed to defray the costs of the program rather than to generate a profit; (b) the program does not offer services comparable to those otherwise available in the marketplace; and (c) the fees are set according to a charitable objective as opposed to a market objective (e.g. the fees are designed to relieve poverty by being set in accordance with the users' means, or to promote broad public participation in an educational program, such as waiving admission charges to an art exhibit).

 Examples of fees earned in the context of charitable programs include rent in low-income housing programs, university tuition fees, and museum admission.
-Other examples identified in CRA's Guide, "Community Economic Development Programs" (the "CED Guide") 38 include micro-enterprise programs, "training businesses" (which provide on-the-job training in vocational and life skills), and "social businesses" (which address the needs of people with disabilities).39 In this regard, the CED Guide is the only CRA policy pursuant to which registered charities may carry on programs that are akin to "social enterprise" activities.
+Other examples identified in CRA's CED Guide37include micro-enterprise programs, "training businesses" (which provide on-the-job training in vocational and life skills), and "social businesses" (which address the needs of people with disabilities).38 In this regard, the CED Guide is the only CRA policy pursuant to which registered charities may carry on programs that are akin to "social enterprise" activities.
 However, in order for these programs to be conducted by registered charities, these programs must be operated within the restrictive limitations set out in the CED Guide, which fall far short of the broad "social enterprise" activities that are being conducted outside of Canada.